leswright1977/PySpectrometer/README.md

 ***Example Spectra***

 Here is an example of the spectra of a fluorescent bulb.
+The peaks at 405,435,545,650 are Mercury, Europium (one of the lamp phosphors) is visible at ~610nm
 ![Screenshot](media/fluorescent.png)

 Measuring the wavelength of a cheap red laser pointer (661nm)